dj311/epd-wm/README.md

      - My first step is going to be to upgrade the version of wlroots this targets, and see if it fixes the issue.
 This requires manually packaging a new version of wlroots, which I've been avoiding...
+     - Fixed by fetching tweaking the `wlr_renderer_read_pixels` call to fetch full updates, avoiding the bug.
   - [ ] Because of the time it takes to transfer and render data on this screen, it might be worth doing manual, but more precise damage tracking.
 For example, from my experience it seems that Emacs marks the whole surface as damaged on all outputs.
 Relying on that